Announcing PiTone Version 3

 PiTone can be used with the Raspian operating system as well as other RPi operating systems.
-For instance, Pitone is used as part of the repeater controller system known as MABEL for the Yaesu DR-1X/2X repeater which commonly uses the Allstar HamVOIP distribution running under ArchLinux.
+PiTone will run on any version of the Raspberry Pi.
+However, to avoid occasional distorted cycles of the tone output, the faster Raspberry Pi 3 or 4 is recommended.
+We use Pitone is used as part of our Allstar repeater controller system we call MABEL for the Yaesu DR-1X/2X repeater which commonly uses the Allstar HamVOIP distribution running under ArchLinux.
 The MABEL hardware also includes a low pass filter and a connector for a DAC module.
 More information about this system is available at www.customcomms.net.

 PiTone Powerpoint Presentation (PDF)